Fre-Ar/SE1/Requirements/user_story_mappings/admin_mapping.md

 |---|---|---|---|

 ## Tasks
-- Implement GDPR requirements
+- Implement and maintain GDPR requirements
-- Manage user access levels
+- Manage user access levels and permissions
-- Monitor and block malicious IPs
+- Monitor and block malicious IP addresses
-- Maintain system security
+- Maintain system security and updates
-- Manage moderator permissions
+- Manage moderator roles and permissions
+- Configure system settings

 ## User Stories
 - As an admin, I want to abide by GDPR so that the website doesn't get taken down